 Why Do You Need Root Canal Therapy?

 Only a minor section of your tooth is visible in the mouth.
 The tooth has multiple hard coverings.
 Deep inside the core of your tooth lie the connective tissue nerves and blood vessels.
 The tooth's chamber houses the nerve portion that extends into the root canal roots.
-If any trauma or infection to the tooth leads to permanent injury of these nerves, then our dentist Dr. Ryan Tuinstra may recommend a root canal treatment.
+If any trauma or infection to the tooth leads to permanent injury of these nerves, then Dr. Ryan Tuinstra may recommend a root canal treatment.
 This infection may have been caused by untreated tooth decay, trauma, tooth grinding, or gum disease.

 The chief purpose of a root canal procedure is to remove bacteria and dead nerve tissues so that the infection cannot spread and cause further damage.